California in Autumn

 free camping in California

 NOTE: a campfire permit is required to have a fire on the back roads.
 California camp fire restrictions are higher in late summer thru to winter months.
-Visit the nearby ranger station or call ahead to verify conditions.
+Visit the nearby ranger station or call ahead to verify conditions and restrictions.

 Autumn in Northern California